 (a) Has a current diagnosis of cancer and is actively receiving chemotherapy or radiation treatment;

-(d) Is enrolled in both the medicaid and medicare programs.
+(e) Is enrolled in both the medicaid and medicare programs;.or

 (E) Initial enrollment, continued enrollment and disenrollment procedures.